pistac/chicken-master/documentation.md

 To validate that the worker has truthfully completed the HIT and not made up some survey completion code, cross-validate that the completion code entered in mturk (available in the HIT results) is present in the responses to the Google Forms form.

-Data is only sent to the form and entered into the spreadsheet if the game website was referred by mturk.
-This is checked by the index.html file sending the site referrer to the Unity instance, and the ExperimentDataManager script making sure the referrer contains the string "mturk".
-This is not foolproof in any way, but it is secure enough for the purposes of the experiment, while also staying general enough to withstand potential changes that Amazon does to the mturk service.
+Data is sent to the form and entered into the spreadsheet as long as the game is not played through the Unity editor.
+If the game website was referred by mturk, this will be reflected in the "Referred by mturk" field in the form.
+It is checked by the index.html file sending the site referrer to the Unity instance, and the ExperimentDataManager script making sure the referrer contains the string "mturk".
+This is not foolproof in any way, but it is sufficient for the purposes of the experiment, while also staying general enough to withstand potential changes that Amazon does to the mturk service.